benknoble/benknoble.github.io/_posts/2018-07-08-til-bag-of-holding-everything.md

 It's up to you to decide what happened in character and what out.

-This Wednesday, I'm joining some others for a little _D&D 5e: Rage of Demons_ action--I'll put together a post on my new character for that soon.
+This Wednesday, I'm joining some others for a little _D&D 5e: Rage of Demons_ action---I'll put together a post on my new character for that soon.
 And Thursday will be _Kobolds Ate My Babies_, so look forward to some hilarity.

 ## Snakes, Versions, and the Future, Oh My!